danielhaslam/Contoso_Sales_Analysis/README.md

 # Contoso Sales Analysis

 This project harnesses the Contoso sales relational database, which integrates detailed sales transaction records with rich datasets on customer demographics and product specifications.
-SQL queries are written to uncover temporal trends in sales, generating actionable insights on business performance for stakeholders.
+SQL queries are written to uncover temporal trends in sales, generating visualised insights on business performance to aid stakeholders on points of potential improvements.

 ## Background

 The project is made possible thanks to **Microsoft's Contoso** datasets, which provide ficticious demonstrations of real-world datasets for training purposes.

-A further thanks to **Luke Barousse**'s Intermediate SQL Course for Data Analytics, equipping me with the skillset necessary to tackle these datasets effectively.
+A further thanks to **Luke Barousse**'s Intermediate SQL Course for Data Analytics, equipping me with the skillset necessary to tackle these datasets with the skills demonstrated in this project's queries.

 ## Project Goals

 By querying the relational database on sale, customer and product records, this project sought answers to considered questions which aimed to generate useful recommendations for the selling company.
-In particular, three key questions were considered:
+In particular, three initial key questions were considered:

 1. How does customer Lifetime Value (LTV) vary across the dataset?